MicrosoftDocs/fabric-docs/docs/real-time-intelligence/eventhouse-ingestion-overview.md

 ### Transform data with update policies

-If one of the following statements describes yoru situation, you might want to use update policies in Eventhouse to transform data.
+If one of the following statements describes your situation, you might want to use update policies in Eventhouse to transform data.

 Update policies are a good option if:
-* your data source is not supported in Eventstreams
+* your data source isn't supported in Eventstreams
-* the transformations available in Eventstreams are not sufficient for your needs
+* the transformations available in Eventstreams aren't sufficient for your needs
 * you want to have more control
 * you want to lower costs associated with your data management